hsalvesen/Oceans2700/README.md

 ___
 ___

-## Lab Minutes
+## Minutes
-Lab minutes are recorded as READMEs, located in the corresponding "minutes" folder
+Lab minutes and outside-of-lab minutes for meetings are recorded as READMEs, located in the corresponding "minutes" folder.
+Each are dated and include goals, regular progress reporting and actionables.
 ___
 ___